Alex Shopsmith Repair Shop

 What is the Best Way to Ship the Shopsmith Headstock ?

-To insure that your shopsmith head stock is safe during shipment, I have developed this guide to help you achieve that.
-You have several options when it comes to shipping the head stock to me for repair:
+To insure that your Shopsmith head stock is safe during shipment, I have developed this guide to help you achieve that.
+You have several options when it comes to shipping the head stock for repair:

-Note 1: Before you ship it, remember to remove the quill handle and any accessories such as drill chucks, lathe centers, arbors etc. See a typical picture of headstock ready for shipping.
+Note 1: Before you ship it, remember to remove the quill red or black handle and any accessories such as drill chucks, lathe centers, arbors etc. See a typical picture of a headstock ready for shipping on the right hand side on this page.

 Note 2: For an easy way to remove the Shopsmith headstock click here

 A- The UPS/FedEx store (let them do it):

 Most of my customers ship it using the UPS or FedEx store where they use double box with enough fillers of some kind to make sure that the head stock is protected and more important that it is not going to move inside the box during shipment.
 This by far the fastest option.
-The UPS/FedEx store people will do all the work for you including shipping.
-The cost average about $20-$30 for the service plus the shipping cost.
+The UPS/FedEx store people will do all the work for you including the shipping.
+The cost would average from $30-$40 for the service plus the shipping rate cost.

 Alert Covid-19 Update: Due to the current situation we have found some shipping stores are charging way more than normal.
 Ask for your veteran or senior discount and shop around.

-B- Do it yourself using the double boxed method:
+B- Do it yourself using the double boxed method and save:

 B- Place the head stock into the medium size box and fill the box with old news paper so that the head stock don’t move.
 Close the box and place it inside the large box and fill any empty space with old news papers etc. Now you can ship the box using UPS or FedEx ground.
 The cost for the boxes is about $7 plus your time.
 I think you can do it and save some money.
 This is not a rocket science.
 I should know!